-Agriculture is a fairly recent human invention, and in many ways it was one of the great stupid moves of all time Thus, it allowed for the invention of poverty.
-I think that the punch line of the primate-human difference is that stratification of society and the invention of classes an overwhelming reliance on a few dozen domesticated food sources, making you extremely vulnerable to the nex amine, the next locust infestation, the next potato blight.
-Agriculture allowed for stockpiling of surplus resource when humans invented poverty, they came up with a way of subjugating the low-ranking like nothing ever see: Junter-gatherers have thousands of wild sources of food to subsist on.
-Agriculture changed that all, and thus, inevitably, the unequal stockpiling of them - >efore in the primate world.
+Agriculture is a fairly recent human invention, and in many ways it was one of the great stupid moves of all time.
+Hunter-gatherers have thousands of wild sources of food to subsist on.
+Agriculture changed that all, generating an overwhelming relance on a few dozen domesticated food sources, making you extremely vulnerable to the mext ramine, the next locust infestation, the next potato blight.
+Agriculture allowed for stockpiling of surplus resources and thus, inevitably, the unequal stockpiling of them - stratification of society and the invention of classes.
+Thus, it allowed for the invention of poverty.
+I think that the punch line of the primate-human difference is that when humans invented poverty, they came up with a way of subjugating the low-ranking like nothing ever seen oefore in the primate world.